 Priests try to help keep people’s faith strong; it becomes a daily reality through prayer and good deeds.
 During the pandemic, no church was closed to priests.
 The constant prayer for people continues day after day — for the sick, for the doctors, for everyone.
 And they know it.

 By preaching, we proclaim the love of Christ, despite the trials we are enduring.
 This is not a punishment, but something that is also happening for our improvement.
-We have a choice: to accept the trial with dignity and mercy or to become angry, unjust and cruel.
+We have a choice: to accept the trial with dignity and mercy or to become angry, unjust, and cruel.
 Of course, there will be many challenges for us as a church community: to return to “normal” church services, to take care of the safety of the faithful, to provide the spiritual needs of people, especially the elderly and lonely.
 But we accept all this, and with God’s help we try to understand the signs of the time and respond to them.

-To those who are sick, who are in trouble, I want to say: Try to be reconciled with God and your neighbors.
+To those who are sick, who are in trouble, I want to say: try to be reconciled with God and your neighbors.
 Trust God’s will in prayer, also for doctors.
-God loves us.
-He will help us endure everything.
+God loves us, He will help us endure everything.
 It gives inner peace, strength, inspiration.
 It helps us to recover.
 Anxiety and remorse destroy healing, because hopelessness and despair can close a person to God’s grace.

 I will note that faith works miracles at this time.
 For example, we have significantly intensified cooperation with the Orthodox Church of Ukraine, which also joined in supporting our charity dining room.
-Members of the Seventh Day Adventist religious community joined to help, as well.
+Members of the Seventh Day Adventist religious community joined with help, as well.
 Private donations were received from citizens.
 This is the first time we have united so strongly.
 Previously, the development of the charity dining room depended only on the help of Greek Catholic communities and Caritas.
 However, the poor come to us freely.
 No one asks about their religious affiliation.

-When recently the bishop of the Evangelical Christian community asked me (as a brother in Christ) to pray for his brother who had a stroke, I felt that this was a big step forward.
-There was joint prayer among members of different Christian denominations for a person who is suffering.
+When recently the bishop of the Evangelical Christian community asked me (as a brother in Christ!) to pray for his brother who had a stroke, I felt that this was a big step forward.
+There was a joint prayer among members of different Christian denominations for a person who is suffering.
 Perhaps in the past, we were mostly focused on our problems, our internal needs; now we are learning to meet and to present to each other our experiences, our pain.

 Today, I often hear that we are threatened by a major economic crisis.
 Older people are even afraid of famine.
 I can say only one thing: never before have we had our gardens and farms so carefully cultivated as now.
 People work to provide for themselves and others during difficult times.